 - DCU allocate up to 10% of first year places on ALL courses at reduced points entry to students entering through the HEAR/DCU Access routes.
 Please refer to the Undergraduate Prospectus 2019 for a list of DCU undergraduate degrees and the number of places per course.

-What are the benefits of DCU Access?
+What are the benefits of the DCU Access Entry Route?

 - Students are given direct entry into year 1 of a level 8 degree in DCU.